alphajuliet/aoc24/README.md

 ## Day 12

 Part 1 is a matter of working out which cells are on the perimeter, i.e. have one more neighbours that are outside the region.
 Part 2 is more challenging because we need to find merge cell edges to form sides.
 A Reddit tip is that the number of sides equals the number of corners, so that gives two approaches.
 Both require some careful thinking about all the cases.
 Parked for now.

+## Day 13

+This one is a little easier than I thought.
+The problem can be expressed as a simple 2x2 linear equation, so I pull out my trusty `clojure.core.matrix` library to solve it.
+Part 2 adds a very large number to the output but it doesn't change the approach and the matrix library can handle it, no problem.